The Theory of Money, Part 39

 To answer that question, let’s very briefly trace the origins of all the money we have.

 First, people were using various commodities to facilitate trade.
 Ultimately, they landed on using gold because it was the most convenient commodity (again, check out Part 9 for details on the optimal form of money).
 Eventually, gold was being stamped into coins that were a standardized weight and were difficult to counterfeit.
 As individuals got wealthier, they were able to store any newly acquired wealth by buying more gold and having it stamped into coins.
 Let’s say there were a total of 5,000 gold coins at this time.
 And even when people started using receipt money instead of the coins themselves, the receipt money was 100% backed by gold coins, so the only difference was one of convenience by switching to receipt money.
+At this time, if all of the gold coins were in the bank vault, then there would be 5,000 Goldnotes in circulation.

 As of Yesterday, I’m Expanding My Social Media Presence